SOMA – Interactive Installation, 2016

 This skin conductivity sensor emits a small current (less than one volt) on the surface of the skin of two fingers through two electrodes and measures the change in sudation.
 It varies with excitement, and provides a value of the intensity of the emotion experienced by the viewer.

-– INFRARED CAMERA (KINECT) – FACE TRACKING & MACHINE LEARNING
+– INFRARED CAMERA (KINECT) – FACIAL TRACKING & MACHINE LEARNING

 Facial features are tracked (Dlyb library) and transmitted to a classifier in Max (Gesture Follower) that is previously trained to determine the quality of the emotion.
 Four types of emotions can be distinguished: Fear-Surprise, Joy, Sadness and Anger-Disgust.